Edinburgh show explores real Master and Commander

 "Cochrane's story is as remarkable as any of the fictional exploits which he inspired and yet he remains a figure who is not widely remembered or recognised in Scotland," said Stuart Allan, senior curator of military history at National Museums Scotland.

-"This exhibition aims to remedy that by giving people a unique chance to see firsthand artefacts, documents and portraits from Cochrane's lifetime."
+"This exhibition aims to remedy that by giving people a unique chance to see first hand artifacts, documents and portraits from Cochrane's lifetime."

 Cochrane is regarded as having been an inspiration for the exploits of C.S.
 Forester's Horatio Hornblower, and for Patrick O'Brian's Jack Aubrey, who gave rise to the film "Master and Commander: The Far Side of the World" starring Russsell Crowe.